Trump Order Targets Local Efforts to Adapt to Warming

 “Those recommendations are also being thrown out with this new executive order,” Martin said.
 “That’s not just the initiatives of the Obama administration — that’s really the initiatives that we as a community of local governments had put forth.”

-The adaptation task forces included dozens of mayors, governors and tribal leaders from rural and urban regions alike, from liberal northeastern coasts prone to blizzards and coastal floods to the conservative heartland, where the combination of summertime heat and poverty can be deadly.
+The adaptation task forces included dozens of mayors, governors and tribal leaders from rural and urban regions alike, from liberal northeastern cities prone to blizzards and coastal floods to the conservative heartland, where the combination of summertime heat and poverty can be deadly.

 “Climate change is a threat to our nation but also an economic opportunity for local communities,” Knoxville Mayor Madeline Rogero, a task force member, said in an email.
 “Regardless of federal policy, as mayor I will continue to work at the local level to protect Knoxville’s citizens from the harmful impacts of climate change."